-Lindsay Guetschow is a principal in The Raben Group’s Impact Entertainment practice, where she brings 15 years of experience building impact campaigns that drive meaningful and measurable change.
-She has developed and led campaigns for films, nonprofits, and foundations engaging communities around the world in cultural and progressive policy change.
-The heart of Lindsay’s work lies at the intersection of powerful storytelling and impact.
+Lindsay is a Principal in the Impact Entertainment practice at The Raben Group where she brings over 15 years of experience building campaigns for films, nonprofits, and philanthropists that drive meaningful and measurable change.
+The heart of Lindsay’s work lies at the intersection of storytelling and social impact.

 Raben clients have included Amazon Studios, Story Syndicate, Sony Pictures Television, Stelo Stories, and YouTube Impact.
 Lindsay and team developed the strategy and ran the impact campaign for ALL IN: The Fight for Democracy featuring Stacey Abrams.
 Together with partners the nonpartisan #ALLINFORVOTING campaign registered over 221,000 new voters and shared voting information with close to 80 million people ahead of the 2020 election.